 Celebrating the 25th anniversary of Banned Books Week, Google has opened up a whole bunch of banned books.
 The banned books (banned by various authorities due to various reasons) have kept millions of people away from gaining knowledge or being happy.

 Following the threads at /., where I read first about this opportunity, It is fascinating that these books are banned.
 I had a good childhood and I was not banned from reading any books.
-Except when I caught up with paperbacks of
+Except when I caught up with paperbacks of Louis L'Amour's paper backs, and skipped my school book.
+Even that was not a ban but a reduction of volume!

 It hurts even to hear any one banning a book, where are we? in the middle ages?